-One thing I absolutely love to do on a New York Summer day is to get dressed up (keep the flats on though!) and head out on foot.
-I'd honestly rather walk 2 miles than take the subway, and it's one of my favorite ways to explore the off the beaten path, historic locations in the Village.
+One thing I absolutely love to do on a New York summer day is to get dressed up (keep the flats on though!) and head out on foot.
+I'd honestly rather walk 2 miles than take the subway, and it's one of my favorite ways to explore the off the beaten path, historic locations in the West Village.

 I'd love to hear from you guys!
 How do you travel on a budget?
 What are your favorite New York destinations?